seblucas/netatmo2mqtt/README.md

 ## Other things to know

 I personaly use cron to start this program so as I want to keep the latest timestamp received from the API, I store it by default in `/tmp/netatmo_last` (you can change it through a command line parameter.
+You can also initialize it with an URL (check the argument `-l`).

 ## Docker